kirill-konshin/next-redux-wrapper/README.md

 ## Upgrade from 8.x to 9.x

+1. `HYDRATE` action has been removed, all actions are replayed as-is

-1. `addStoreToContext` option is discontinued
+2. `addStoreToContext` option is discontinued

-2. Pages wrapped with App, that has `getInitialProps` will not receive `store` in `context`, change:
+3. Pages wrapped with App, that has `getInitialProps` will not receive `store` in `context`, change:

    ```
    public static async getInitialProps({store, pathname, query, req}: NextPageContext) {